3 Best Ways to Backup Your iPhone Messages

 Check out Apple's plans if you should need more iCloud storage.

-If you don't want to be constrained by this limitation, the other methods in this guide use your local computer storage instead.
+Want to avoid this limitation?
+The other methods in this guide use your local computer storage instead.

-Method 3: Backup your iPhone messages via iTunes / Finder
+Method 3: Backup your iPhone messages via iTunes, Apple Devices or Finder

 Using this method, you'll be able to perform a full backup of your iPhone and store it locally on your computer.
-Note that this backup includes your text messages, iMessages and WhatsApp messages, however, LINE messages are not included.
+Note that this backup includes your text messages, iMessages and WhatsApp messages LINE messages are not included.

 You can use this type of backup to restore an iPhone.

-For this method, you'll need to use iTunes on Windows PCs and Macs running 10.14 and lower; or Finder on Macs running macOS Catalina (10.15) and higher.
+For this method, you'll need to use iTunes or the Apple Devices app on Windows PCs or Finder on Macs.

-1. Launch iTunes on your PC or Mac.
+1. Launch iTunes or the Apple Devices app on your PC.

 2. Connect your iPhone to your computer using your USB cable.

-4. Ensure that "This Computer" is checked (and check "Encrypt Local Backup" if you want to back up Passwords, Health and Homekit data).
+• Enable "Encrypt Local Backup" if you want to back up Passwords, Health and Homekit data.

-5. Click "Back up Now" and keep your iPhone connected while the backup is in progress.
-Backup iPhone messages with iTunes
+4. Click "Back up Now" and keep your iPhone connected while the backup is in progress.

 How to backup iPhone messages with Finder